OpenOmics/scribble/guides/Scenic+/General notes.md

 Order of processing:
 1. prep_conda.sh: To set up the conda environment containing all necessary packages
 2. seurat_scenic_prep.R: To convert seurat/signac objects to files that can be used by python
-3. pycistopic_model.py: part1 in processing scATAC data, may need to be run multiple times, see note in script about changing cpu requirements, takes a number of hours to run
+3. pycistopic_model.py: part1 in processing scATAC data, may need to be run multiple times, see note in script about changing cpu requirements, takes a number of hours/days to run
 4. pycistopic_part2.py: part2 in processing of scATAC data
 5. pycistarget.py: part3 in processing if scATAC data, requires 6 cpus, assume over an hour of run time
 6. scenic+_prep.py: combine information from pycistopic, pycistarget, and scRNA information into a single object